sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 }
 ```

-A basic block is composed of "maximum number of statements that are executed together no matter what happens".
+A basic block is composed of "the maximum number of statements that are executed together no matter what happens".
 In the code above, lines 1-2 are always executed together.
 Basic blocks are often represented by a square.

 At this moment, our control-flow graph looks like the following: